-Examples of improvements include the following: building an addition; finishing a basement; putting in a new fence or swimming pool; paving the driveway; landscaping; or installing new wiring, new plumbing, central air, flooring, insulation, or security system.
+Examples of such improvements include the following: building an addition; finishing a basement; putting in a new fence or swimming pool; paving the driveway; landscaping; or installing new wiring, new plumbing, central air conditioning, flooring, insulation, or a security system.

-Jack and Mary Kelly purchased their primary residence in 2012 for $200,000.
+Jack and Mary purchased their primary residence in 2012 for $200,000.
 They paved the unpaved driveway, added a swimming pool, and made several other home improvements adding up to a total of $75,000.
 The adjusted cost basis of the house is now $275,000.
-The house is then sold in 2021 for $550,000.
+The married couple sold the house in 2023 for $550,000.
 It costs them $40,000 in commissions, advertising, and legal fees to sell the house.

 These selling expenses are subtracted from the sales price to determine the amount realized.
 The amount realized in this example is $510,000.
 That amount is then reduced by the adjusted basis (cost plus improvements) to determine the gain.
 The gain, in this case, is $235,000.
-After considering the exclusion, there is no taxable gain on the sale of this primary residence and, therefore, no reporting of the sale on their 2021 personal tax return.
+After considering the exclusion, there is no taxable gain on the sale of this primary residence and, therefore, no reporting of the sale on Jack and Mary’s 2023 joint income tax return.

 Partial Use of the Exclusion Rules

-Even if you do not meet the ownership and use tests, you may be allowed to exclude a portion of the gain realized on the sale of your home if you sold your home because of health reasons, a change in place of employment, or certain unforeseen circumstances.
+Even if you do not meet the ownership and use tests, in certain circumstances you may be allowed to exclude a portion of the gain realized on the sale of your home.
+A partial exclusion may be available if you sold your home because of health reasons, a change in place of employment, or certain unforeseen circumstances.
 Unforeseen circumstances include, for example, divorce or legal separation, natural or man-made disasters resulting in a casualty to your home, or an involuntary conversion of your home.
-If one of these situations applies to you, please call us for additional details.
+If one of these situations applies to you, please call for additional details.

 The records you should keep include: